iagox86/dnscat2/doc/protocol.md

 even auto-generate a key for each listener and give the user the specific command to enter the key.

-If a client attempts to validate with a key, the server *MUST* validate back.
+If a client attempts to validate, the server *MUST* validate back.
 If the client validates and the server doesn't, the client *MUST* terminate the connection.

-If the client attempts a connection without using a key, it's up to the server to decide whether or not to allow the connection (it has no man-in-the-middle protection, but it's possible that the client simply didn't use a key).
+If the client doesn't perform validation, it's up to the server to decide whether or not to allow the connection (it has no man-in-the-middle protection, but it's possible that the client simply didn't use a key).

-The actual validation is done in the SYN packet, by setting the OPT_VALIDATE flag.
-The client validates against the server with this
-value:
+The actual validation is done in a `VALIDATE` packet.
+Like the `NEGENC` packet, this can be sent at any time, but is almost always sent directly after `NEGENC` and before `SYN`.
+If a server requires authentication, it *MAY* reject a connection that doesn't do `VALIDATE` directly after `NEGENC` by responding with a `FIN`.

+The validation strings are computed using SHA3-256:

     client_validation = SHA3-256("client" || shared_key || pubkey_client || pubkey_server || shared_secret)

-Likewise, the server validates against the client with:

     server_validation = SHA3-256("server" || shared_key || pubkey_client || pubkey_server || shared_secret)

-The client and server *MUST NOT* allow any messages except for `SYN` to be processed pre-validation.
-The time between `NEGENC` and the SYN packet is a dangerous period, where encryption is enabled by the peer hasn't bee validated.

-Note that an evil server will be able to get an innocent client's `SYN` message.
-The `SYN` contains the name of a session, but nothing else that's mildly sensitive.

-See the definition for `MESSAGE_TYPE_SYN` below for more details.

 ### Stream encapsulation